-The Supreme Court is supported by select boards, committees and commissions, consisting of more than 180 unpaid appointed lawyers and non-lawyers.
+The Supreme Court is aided by select boards, committees, commissions and councils consisting of more than 180 appointed volunteers — most, but not all, are lawyers and judges.

 The panels have a wide range of responsibilities and functions.
 Some make recommendations to the court for amendments, revisions or simplification of court procedural rules.
 Others regulate the practice of law, oversee continuing legal education for lawyers and administer funds to assist individuals unable to pay for legal services.
 Still others advise on keeping the courts free of bias and discrimination and on long-range planning.

-The Supreme Court of Pennsylvania appreciates your desire to participate in this public service.
-All inquiries will receive thoughtful and careful consideration based on the available opportunities and relevant needs for specific experience and expertise.
+The Supreme Court of Pennsylvania appreciates your desire to participate in this service.
+There is no compensation for service.
+All inquiries will receive thoughtful and careful consideration based on the need for specific experience and expertise.

 Administrative Office of Pennsylvania Courts

 Attn: Diane Bowser

 1515 Market St., Suite 1414

 Philadelphia, PA 19102